Team138Entropy/Entropy2020/readme.md

     - Find a path
     - FInd a trajectory
     - Follow the trajectory
-        - FIgure out where you should be right now
+        - Figure out where you should be right now
         - Feedforware control + Feedback control